“You talk funny.”

 She spoke those words in response to my sincere, almost pathetic entreaty that, “It’s not so much that our apprehension is an affordability issue as much as it is a philosophical issue.”

-I was never comfortable with the designer after that statement.
+I was never comfortable with the interior designer after that statement.
 We continued for a few more sessions not wanting to once again chicken out of a large purchase as we so often do.
 We even got to a finished design though that required an unnerving number of, “I don’t think that will actually fit,” and, “You forgot to include this thing we talked about,” on our part.
 We even spent part of a day shuffling through several of our city’s finest upscale plumbing, flooring, and countertop retailers and even made actual firm decisions, an act that typically leaves us curled up on the floor bawling like an abandoned calf.

 There was a brief period of elation, or relief, at having compelled ourselves to complete this uncomfortable first step.
 After years of waffling and indecision, we allowed ourselves a moment of pride in getting this far but doubt soon resurfaced like a nagging cold sore.
 Does $7500 in shower fixtures, a figure I’m told is mid-range, really make for better showers?
 The bits and pieces don’t look all that different from what we’ve already got or could buy at any home reno big box store.
 As far as I can tell no masseuse pops out of the spout to provide a happy ending to my bath.
 And while the $12,000 natural stone countertops look damned sexy, I can buy you a fancy map for much less that’ll show you literally half of our country is covered by the stuff.